 Visiting Auschwitz is a difficult experience.
 Something suddenly squeezes in your chest, your hands tremble, your eyes moisten, and shivers appear on your back.

-Everyone perceives this place differently, and personally, I do not know how it will affect you.
+Everyone perceives this place differently, and I do not know how it will affect you.
 I am sure of one thing-you will leave there full of reflection and thoughtfulness.
-A trip to Auschwitz from Krakow will change you and your outlook on life.
+A trip to Auschwitz with Krakow Direct will change you and your outlook on life.
 And it will certainly be a valuable change.

 Auschwitz camp in numbers